Sanketr62/BlackJack/README.md

 # BlackJack
-A BlackJack card game,  implemented using JavaSccript.
+BlackJack is a popular card game, played in casinos.
+This project implements the game using JavaScript.